Azure/Enterprise-Scale/docs/reference/wingtip/README.md

 ![Enterprise-Scale prefix](./media/prefix.PNG)

-## Platform management, security, and governance
+### Platform management, security, and governance

-On Platform management, security, and governance blade, you will configure the core components to enable platform monitoring and security.
+On the Platform management, security, and governance blade, you will configure the core components to enable platform monitoring and security.
 The options you enable will also be enforced using Azure Policy to ensure resources, landing zones, and more are continuously compliant as your deployments scales and grows.
 To enable this, you must provide a dedicated (empty) subscription that will be used to host the requisite infrastructure.

 ![Enterprise-Scale platform](./media/platform.PNG)

-## Platform DevOps and Automation
+### Platform DevOps and Automation

 You can choose to bootstrap your CICD pipeline (GitHub with GitHub actions).
 Provide your GitHub user/org name, the preferred name of the GitHub repository that is to be created, as well as the PA token that the deployment will use to create a new repository and discover the Enterprise-Scale deployment ARM templates and merge them into your main branch.
 You can either create a new Service Principal - or use an existing one that will be granted *Owner* permission on the management group hieararchy that will be created, so your CICD pipeline can discover and deploy ARM templates to all scopes (management groups, subscriptions, and resource groups).